msunkaradtt/femanalyzer/README.md

 3.  **Run the script** from your terminal (make sure your virtual environment is active):

     ```bash
-    # Make sure you are in the project's root directory
+    # cd into the examples folder and make sure the .step file is placed in the folder.
+    cd examples
-    python examples/run_local_analysis.py
+    python run_local_analysis.py
     ```

     This will: